EricSamsonCarto/BayGeoIntermediatePython/README.md

-# BayGeoIntermediatePython
-Bay Geo's Intermediate Python Course Material
+# Bay Geo Intermediate Python Course Material

 The zip folder above contains all of the material for BayGeo's Intermediate Python Course